Poon Hill Trek 5 Days at a glance

 Is Poon Hill trek difficult?

 Poon Hill trek is considered a easy to moderate trek.
 Normally, you’ve to walk for 4-6 hours in one day.
-Anyone with the reasonably fit can join this trek.
+Anyone with a reasonable level of fitness can join this trek.

 There is no issue of altitude sickness suitable for all age people.
 In fact, this is one of the best short family trekking package.